theNewDynamic/oregonsadventurecoast.com/content/event/christmas-at-the-coast.md

 #### November 28 - <br>Drive By Santa and Tree Lighting in Downtown Coos Bay

 Santa is Coming to Coos Bay!
 Santa will be at 3rd & Central in Downtown Coos Bay from 1pm-5pm.
 Follow the signs that will direct you on a Drive By to see Santa.
 Kids, bring your letters to Santa filled with your Christmas wishes.
 Put your letter in Santa's mailbox and his elves will give you a candy cane!
 Santa will be escorted to the Coos Bay Visitor Center Parking Lot where he will light the Coos Bay Tree at 5:30pm.
 Parking will be limited, so the Tree Lighting will be Live Streamed on Facebook!
+[Click here](https://coosbaydowntown.org/holiday-events-in-downtown-2/) for more information.

 #### December 4 - <br>Empire District Virtual Tree Lighting and Santa Parade